Antilia (building): Cost and valuation

 Before construction, the value of the plot and the unbuilt house was estimated at more than US$1.2 billion.
 During planning, the house was expected to be the world's largest and most expensive home, with a cost of about US$2 billion.

-In 2014, it was considered the world's most expensive private residence.
+In 2014, it was considered the world's most expensive private residence, costing between US$1 and US$2 billion to build.